 Here are free hand washing posters that you can download and post in your office washrooms to constantly remind your employees to practice good hand hygiene in the workplace.

 Germs are big commuters

 4. Obstruction of respiratory tract infections

-In the same way, the bacteria that cause these infections are usually found on dirty hands.
-Regular washing of the hands will remove these bacteria easily, keeping you safe.
+In the same way, the germs that cause these infections are usually found on dirty hands.
+Regular washing of the hands will remove these germs easily, keeping you safe.

 5. Reduction of the bacteria content on your hands

 Bacteria have been known to linger on the hands and other objects for days!
 This means that if you do not wash your hands expecting the bacteria to die, you might be in for a surprise.
 They will stay on your hands, or even worse – make their way to your eyes or mouth, causing infections.